Acry/Acry.github.io/index.md

 Welcome!

+This is a Collection of programming-work I have done in the past.

+C-Page Python-Page

+Noteable Software:
+A Flappy Bird Clone (Prototype)
+GLSL-Shader Viewer and Editor
+A Documentation System

+Comprehensive Collection of SDL2 C Tutorials and Demos, SDL2 with OpenGL/~~Vulkan~~ and other APIs.
+Procedural Sounds and Graphics, plus GLSL Shaders for Game-Programming and general purpose.
+All done in pure C.

 This is my effort to make coding with pure C and SDL2 more clear and fun.

 Why C?
 Cause C is seeing! =).

 You should have a working C-Environment and [SDL2 Development Libs](https://www.libsdl.org/download-2.0.php) installed; preferable some of the extensions to SDL, like [Mixer](https://www.libsdl.org/projects/SDL_mixer/), [Image](https://www.libsdl.org/projects/SDL_image/) and [TTF](https://www.libsdl.org/projects/SDL_ttf/).

 If you struggle with getting things up and running, refer to one of those pages: